Scheiermann/supersolids/README.md

 Then install mayavi (pip install mayavi or also build it from source, as there could be incapabilities with vtk9).

 ### Arch based systems
+It is provided in the AUR under https://aur.archlinux.org/python-supersolids.git
-For **python3.9** follow the instructions above, then continue with (else do the following):
+For **python3.9** follow the instructions above, then remove mayavi from the dependencies and run "makepkg -sic".
-Go to the directory, where you build your AUR packages.
-Run the following in console:
-"mkdir python-supersolids"
-"cd python-supersolids"
-Download the PKGBUILD and place it there.
-Run "makepkg -sic" in console, where the PKGBUILD lies.
-This downloads the packages, extract it, gets the dependencies and installs it automatically
-(you can do it manually for example with "sudo pacman -U python-supersolids-0.1.15-1-any.pkg.tar.zst")
+For **python3.8** the remove the dependecies in the PKGBUILD and uncomment the pip install lines instead.

 ### With pip
 For **python3.9** follow the instructions above, then continue with (else do the following):